OUR MISSION IS TO ELEVATE AND CHANGE THE NARRATIVE

 THROUGH KNOWLEDGE TO END SYSTEMIC RACISM AND DISENFRANCHISEMENT

 Let's start by normalizing and seeing the beauty in becoming COMFORTABLE WITH UNLEARNING to evolve in life.
 Being an ALLY is an ongoing commitment, our lives depends on the unity of humanity coming together; in order, to fight racism and discrimination.
-When you're ready to start, click on any of the tabs and pop up will open in this section.

 Your life is precious, please don't let anyone take YOUR POWER away!
 Call 911, if you need help now!